 In May 2017, they began a new role and call in South Sudan.
-Bob serves as an instructor at Nile Theological College and teaches a broad range of courses in theology and biblical studies, with a specific focus in the academic disciplines of systematic theology, public theology, and ethics.
+Bob serves as a faculty member at Nile Theological College (NTC).
+He teaches courses in Theology, Church History, and Discipleship.
+His passion is to empower and equip emerging church leaders and to instruct them in a manner which is contextually relevant and helpful.
 Kristi serves as an economic and development advisor for the South Sudan Presbyterian Evangelical Church.
-She works to strengthen the identification, development, and management of church development projects that support the financial goals of the church and improve the health and wellbeing of the communities.
+She supports the healing and reconciliation ministry of the church and the equipping of congregations to improve health and wellbeing in their communities.
 They live in Juba, the capital city.

 In early 2011 the people of South Sudan voted to separate from the rest of Sudan and form an independent country.
 The referendum was part of a 2005 peace accord that ended decades of civil war between rebels in the South and government forces from the North.
 However, just two years later the country was engulfed by fighting when president Salva Kiir accused vice-president Riek Machar of attempting a failed coup.
 Government and rebels agreed to attend peace talks in Ethiopia in 2014, and a deal was finally signed under threat of UN sanctions against both sides in August 2015.
 An ongoing and increasingly brutal new wave of violence broke out in July of 2016 and has caused widespread famine.
 The conflict has displaced more than three million people.